Lohomi/Analytics/README.md

   - **What is Dummy Variable Trap?**
   > The [Dummy Variable](https://www.algosome.com/articles/dummy-variable-trap-regression.html) trap is a scenario in which the independent variables are multicollinear - a scenario in which two or more        variables are highly correlated; in simple terms one variable can be predicted from the others.
 ## Polynomial Linear Regression
-First let us see how our simple linear model fits the data:
+First let us see how our simple linear model fits the data :